Cs7797/Heart-Stroke-Prediction/README.md

 The model input is processed using the same preprocessing pipeline used during model training, including feature scaling and one-hot encoded categorical variables.

-> **Disclaimer:** This project is intended for educational and demonstration purposes only.
-It is not a medical diagnostic tool and should not be used as a substitute for professional medical advice.

 ---
 ## Screenshots